jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Mixed Ideological Politics Come By Ending Stories

-Despite the emotions over gender pronouns, proud boys groups, and other culture wars content, today's fiery politics is about resources.
-Try to support gender pronouns while wearing t-shirt that says shut down all universities.
+Despite the emotions over gender pronouns, what to call Christmas, and other culture wars content, today's fiery politics is about resources.
+Try to support many gender pronouns while wearing a t-shirt that says shut down all universities.
 Try going to a Trump rally with a sign that says "end the oil age".

-You won't be welcomed in either group for the same reason wrestlers can't punch each other in a match.
-Progressives and Conservatives are disciplines that teach a small toolbox of tools.
+You won't be welcomed in either group for the same reason wrestlers can't punch each other in the face.
 Because at the end of the day, people aren't ideologies.
 They are biological beings that need food, water, shelter and therefore have bills to pay, and thus need someone to buy the techniques and tools they know how to use.

-Religious Conservatives who find little time for charity, and environmental Progressives who fly around the world make an unconscious choice to mock each other to give a performance that'll hide their stepmother like publin persona's.
+Like the stepmother, there is thus a divide between personas and actions.
+Religious Conservatives who find little time for charity, and environmental Progressives who fly around the world need something to obscure their hypocracy.
+They use each other to give a distracting performance.
 Ideologues only talk about things like justice, liberty, history, culture to appeal to their audience's personal tastes.
 In reality they only want to close a sale on their aging selection of tools.

 The giveaway is the lack of conclusions.

 Echo chambers don't like conclusions because they force reflection on whether the hero, his philosophy, and his chosen tools changed the world or not.
-For example, if a boxer gets choked unconscious in a mixed-martial arts fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.
+For example, if a fighter gets choked unconscious in a mixed-martial arts fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.

 However, today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to win your fight.
-Rather, ideologues like the cliche liberal professor and outcast conservative professor are old martial arts teachers selling their limited tools and techniques.
+Rather, ideologues like the "liberal professor" and "outcast conservative professor" are old martial arts teachers selling their limited tools and techniques.

-Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, that martial artists realized no discipline can be the single-source of truth and so fighters only blossom when they learn from everybody.
+Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, that martial artists realized no discipline can be the single-source of truth.

 A mix-and-match philosophy turns people into heroes.
 Because tools can't be perfect or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.
 And that's what heroes makes a hero, someone setting out to solve _their_ problems.